Project-X-UBC/smoke-detection-net/README.md

 # smoke-detection-net
 This project is part of our submission for [ProjectX 2020](https://www.projectx2020.com/), a 3-month machine learning competition with a focus on climate change.
+The following is a link to our submission for our final research paper — [link](https://rdesc.dev/project_x_final.pdf).

 ### Summary of project